- Apply to Toledo Law

 Michigan Resident Scholarship Guarantee: Toledo Law will provide a scholarship to cover the out-of-state surcharge to Michigan residents.
 This scholarship is automatically renewed each semester of law school.
 See the Michigan Resident Scholarship Guarantee page for more information.

 Monroe County, Michigan Reciprocity: Residents of Monroe County, Michigan are treated as Ohio residents for tuition purposes.

 Value Scholarship: Toledo Law guarantees that new full-time students who are residents of Ohio or Michigan entering in Fall 2014 will pay no more than $17,900 per year in tuition for all three years of law school.
 See the Value Scholarship page for more information.

-Through the generosity of alumni and benefactors, there are many upper-level scholarships that current students may apply for during spring semester each year.
+Through the generosity of alumni and benefactors, there are many upper-level scholarships for which current students may apply during spring semester each year.

 Top Ten Scholarship: Students who entered Toledo Law without a Dean’s or LEOG scholarship, and who complete the first-year curriculum and are ranked in the Top 10 of their class, will receive a scholarship that covers in-state tuition for their second year of law school.